-- diverticulitis, a digestive disease
+- diverticulitis, which is a digestive disease

-- gallstones or gallbladder infection
+- gallbladder infection

-The condition may also be caused by:
+The condition may also be due to:

-- a knife wound to the stomach
+- a knife or gunshot wound to the abdomen

 - abdominal surgery